Tooltitude/support/README.md

   - ⭐ Move declaration (between packages)
   - Change signature (for private functions, and non interface methods)
   - ⭐ Change signature (for public functions, and non interface methods)
+  - Navigation from protobuf files to generated elements for messages, services, and enums
 - Helpers
   - ⭐ Automatic update of imports on folder moves and renames
   - ⭐ Automatic update of references on file moves